apache/hudi/website/docs/quick-start-guide.md

 | primaryKey | The primary key names of the table, multiple fields separated by commas. |
 | type       | The table type to create. type = 'cow' means a COPY-ON-WRITE table,while type = 'mor' means a MERGE-ON-READ table.
 Default value is 'cow' without specified this option.|
 | preCombineField | The Pre-Combine field of the table. |

+To set custom hudi config, see the  "Set hudi config section" would help.

 ## Insert data